gcp-terraform-workshop/terraform-workshop-labs/102-variables-gcp/README.md

 ```
 ### Labels (Tags)
-Lets add a Label to identify our environment. add the following to the resource block under the location attribute.
+Lets add a Label to identify our environment. add the following to the storage bucket resource block under the location attribute.
 ```hcl
   labels = {
     environment = "dev"